rhaiscript/book/src/start/builds/performance.md

 Unchecked Build
 ---------------

-[Checked] arithmetic provide a safety net and prevents malicious scripts from bringing down the host.
+By default, Rhai provides a _Don't Panic_ guarantee and prevents malicious scripts from bringing down the host.
+Any panic can be considered a bug.

 For maximum performance, however, these [safety] checks can be turned off via the [`unchecked`] feature.